Arkema: Formation, independence and listing

 In February 2004, Total, the French-based multinational oil conglomerate announced a reorganisation of its chemicals business.
 A new company under Total's ownership, named Arkema, was formed on 1 October into which Total placed certain assets held by its Atofina subsidiary, which was then dissolved.
 The kem part of Arkema's name references the company as a chemicals producer.
 Arkema was structured into three divisions producing vinyl products (chlorochemicals and PVC, vinyl compounds and pipes and profiles), industrial chemicals (acrylics, fluorochemicals, hydrogen peroxide, PMMA and thiochemicals) and performance products (additives, organic peroxides, agrochemicals and urea-formaldehyde resins).

-Total's intention was to spin-off Arkema into an independent listed company.
-This was achieved on 18 May 2006 when Arkema debuted on the Paris stock market.
+Total's intention to spin off Arkema into an independent listed company was achieved on 18 May 2006 when Arkema debuted on the Paris stock market.
 In June 2011, Arkema joined the CAC Next 20 French stock market index.

 Acquisitions, disposals and reconfigurations

 2007: Arkema sells its agrochemical business (Cerexagri) to United Phosphorus and its urea-formaldehyde activities to Hexion.